Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1

+with $\mathcal{H}$ and $\mathcal{L}$ respectively heating and cooling rate of the hydrogen gas.
+Details about the steps to derive the previous equations can be found in Appendix \ref{Appendix:chemistry}.
 Since computing the updated temperature $T^{p+1}$ requires prior knowledge of the updated ionised fraction $X$, it is computed in last during a chemistry time step. \\

 We now have updated all chemistry variables for the time step $p+1$.
-Updated values of $w^{p+1}$ are sent back to the transport kernel as new initial conditions for the next time step.
-We note that we didn't implement any subcycling for our chemistry kernel in this paper despite the possibility of $\Delta t$ being too large to accurately describe the short time scale behaviour of our chemistry.
+Updated values of $w^{p+1}$ are sent back to the transport kernel as new initial conditions for the next transport step.
+We note that we didn't implement any sub-cycling for our chemistry kernel in this paper despite the possibility of $\Delta t$ being too large to accurately describe the short time scale behaviour of our chemistry.
 In cases where the time step would be too great to be handled by the kernel, we opted for a diminished CFL, which increases our computational cost.
-However, subcycling our chemistry kernel would ensure a more optimised implementation of the code and should be used for further use of the model.\\
+However, sub-cycling our chemistry kernel would make our implementation more optimised and should be implemented for future use of the model.\\